-(iii) Commodity price risk:
+(ii) Commodity price risk:

 Nickel, copper and cobalt prices have historically fluctuated significantly and are affected by numerous factors outside of the Company's control, including, but not limited to, industrial and retail demand, central bank lending, forward sales by producers and speculators, levels of worldwide production, short-term changes in supply and demand due to speculative hedging activities and certain other factors.
 The Company has not engaged in any hedging activities to reduce its exposure to commodity price risk.
 Revenue from the sale of concentrates is based on prevailing market prices which is subject to adjustment upon final settlement.
 For each reporting period until final settlement, estimates of metal prices are used to record sales.
-At December 31, 2014 there are 1,528 tonne of nickel, 528 tonne of copper and 22 tonne of cobalt which do not have a final settlement price and the estimated revenues have been recognized at current market prices.
+At December 31, 2015, there are 1,085 tonnes of nickel, 335 tonnes of copper and 15 tonnes of cobalt which do not have a final settlement price and the estimated revenues have been recognized at current market prices.